Explore this Section

 Photo left: The gate from the village into Keele University - by Graham Fisher (Golden Class of 1964)

 After the near simultaneous opening of the M6 motorway, Keele very quickly became synonymous with the Keele Motorway Services area adjacent to the campus.
 There is a five second opportunity to see Keele Hall from the M6 just south of the servcies.
 There has also much confusion with the city of Kiel in north Germany - Kiel has a gigantic ship canal while Keele has eight small and very attractive lakes.
 Kiel University dates back to 1665.
+For Classical scholars, the Public Orator of Oxford Universoity suggested the Latin name of "Collegium Universitatis in Staffordia Boreali Collocatum" and this is approved as another approved name.

 You can track the evolution of the campus in our feature about Maps and Plans of Keele over the years.